Judge conditionally approves Purdue Pharma opioid settlement

 Several attorneys general won another provision that will create a massive public repository of company documents, including ones that normally would be protected by attorney-client privilege.

-Purdue has said the settlement overall will be worth about $10 billion, a figure that includes the value of addiction treatment and overdose antidote drugs it is developing.
+Purdue has said the settlement overall will be worth about $10 billion, which includes the value of addiction treatment and overdose antidote drugs it is developing.

 The bankruptcy case is not the first time Purdue had faced legal trouble over the marketing of its painkillers.